 var fr = new FileReader();

-In this example, we will bind input with a change event and apply our logic to that function.
-The change event will be triggered when user select an image file.
-Let's take an example to create our functionality.
-Add the below code at end of body tag.
+Here, we have bound input with a change event and applied our logic to that function.
+The change event will be triggered when the user selects an image file.
+Let’s take an example to create our functionality.
+Add the below code at the end of the body tag.

 $("#image").on('change', function () {